Encounters with Western

 The Intriguing Story of Sulu Sultan ‘Azim ud-Din

-The complications in Sultan Azim ud-Din’s reign deepened when the Spanish King, influenced by Jesuit missionaries, sought to introduce Catholicism into Sulu and Mindanao.
-The Spanish King sent a letter requesting permission to preach Christianity and even built a chapel in Sulu, which Azim ud-Din received with apparent sympathy.
-However, this further eroded his support among the Sulus, including the panditas and ulama, leading to increasing opposition.
+The complications in Sultan Azim ud-Din’s reign deepened when the Spanish king, influenced by Jesuit missionaries, sought to introduce Catholicism into Sulu and Mindanao.
+The Spanish king sent a letter requesting that they be allowed to preach Christianity and even built a chapel in Sulu, which Azim ud-Din received with apparent sympathy.
+However, this further eroded his support among the Sulus, including the panditas and ulama, leading to an increasing opposition.
 In 1748, after an assassination attempt orchestrated by his brother, Batu Bantilan, Azim ud-Din was forced to flee to Basilan.
-His brother then declared himself Sultan under the title Mu’izz ud-Din.
+His brother then declared himself sultan under the title Mu’izz ud-Din.
 Azim ud-Din later sought refuge in Manila, where he requested to convert to Catholicism, a decision that cast further doubt on his loyalty among his people.

 Azim ud-Din’s later years were marked by imprisonment, investigation, and eventual return to Jolo.
-Before leaving Manila, Governor Ovando asked Sultan Azim ud-Din to write a letter to Maguindanao Sultan, Amir ud-Din Hamza, explaining that Spanish support had restored him to the throne and urging Hamza to avoid aiding Spain’s enemies and to accept Christian missionaries.
+Before the sultan left Manila, Governor Ovando asked him to write a letter to Maguindanao Sultan Amir ud-Din Hamza, explaining that Spanish support had restored him to the throne and was urging Hamza to avoid aiding Spain’s enemies and to accept Christian missionaries.
 Azim ud-Din complied but sent a personal letter in his dialect expressing that his earlier statements were made under duress.
 These letters were intercepted and used as evidence of his treason.
-Following the arrival in Zamboanga of many Tausug and Yakan to pay him their respects, which was seen as a threat, the Governor held an emergency war council and arrested 217 Tausug and Yakan, including Azim ud-Din and several prominent figures.
+Following the arrival in Zamboanga of many Tausug and Yakan to pay him their respects, which was seen as a threat, the governor held an emergency war council and arrested 217 Sulus, including Azim ud-Din and several prominent figures.

-Because of this, he was held prisoner in Fort Santiago, and undergoing a thorough investigation to determine the sincerity of his conversion to Catholicism, the Sultan was declared a Christian by the theologians of Santo Tomas.
+Because of this, he was held prisoner in Fort Santiago, and after a thorough investigation to determine the sincerity of his conversion to Catholicism, the sultan was declared a Christian by the theologians of Santo Tomas.
 Archbishop Rojo planned to send him and his son back to Sulu where his brother, the reigning sultan promised to return the throne.
-But this was spoiled by the British invasion of Manila who has also plans for Sulu.
-‘Azim ud-Din offered help during the British invasion, but he was wounded.
-He permission to return to Sulu was denied.
-He contacted the British and told him his situation.
-The British found him in Pasig, escorted him to Manila where he was treated and given monthly allowance.
+But this was spoiled by the British invasion of Manila who also had plans for Sulu.
+‘Azim ud-Din offered help to Spain during the British invasion, but he was wounded.
+His permission to return to Sulu was denied.
+He contacted the British and told them his situation.
+The British found him in Pasig, and escorted him to Manila where he was treated and given a monthly allowance.
 He then entered into negotiations with the British government and gave them political concessions.
 The Spaniards tried to talk to him but failed.
 On May 17, 1764, the British escorted him to Sulu where he was well received.
 His nephew who succeeded his brother returned the throne to him as if nothing happened in Manila.
 He resumed his Islamic practices and was honored with the title Amir ul-Mu’minin, a prestigious title once reserved for the caliphs of Islam.
-In return for the favors which he the British gave him, ceded to them that part of North Borneo lying between Cape Inarstang and the River Frimanis with the adjacent Island of Balambangan and the Island of Tulayan.
-Balambangan was soon after that occupied and garrisoned by English forces.
+In return for the favors which the British gave him, he ceded to them that part of North Borneo lying between Cape Inarstang and the River Frimanis with the adjacent Island of Balambangan and the Island of Tulayan.
+Soon after that, Balambangan was occupied and garrisoned by English forces.
 In 1773, he retired and gave the throne to his son.
-Two years after, he died in 1775.
+Two years after, in 1775, he died.

 Sources: